Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

   </span>
 </span>

-Once you’ve created your Stripe Reactor, use the reactor_id and your Atomic Card token's id to exchange for a Stripe token, which you'll be able to use to charge your customer.
+Once you’ve created your Stripe Reactor, use the <code>reactor_id</code> and your Atomic Card token's id to exchange for a Stripe token, which you'll be able to use to charge your customer.

 ```js
 const response = await fetch(`https://api.basistheory.com/atomic/cards/${id}/react`, {